resizing a program's window.

 In this way, you can have 2, 3, or more windows open at the same time, and still be able to see them all, without them overlapping.

-This can take a little practice to get right.
+It can take a little practice to get right.
 But once you get it, you get it.

 See it in being done and you'll see just how easy it is to do.